 Revision of Financial Statements

-There was no requirement of revising the financial statements of the Company for the year under review.
+There was no revision of the financial statements of the Company pertaining to the previous financial years during the year under review.

 Disclosure of Internal Financial Controls